RussellPopp/hello-world/README.md

 # hello-world
-Yes, this is from a turorial, it is bound to be surt lived.
+Yes, this is from a turorial, it is bound to be short lived.
+At least I can fix spelling errors.